Bandits abduct Catholic priest in Kaduna community

 By Ibrahim Hassan-Wuyo

-Again, bandits have reportedly abducted the presiding priest of Holy Trinity Catholic Church, Karku in Kauru Local Government Area (LGA) of Kaduna State, Reverend Father Jeremiah Yakubu.
+Bandits have again abducted the presiding priest of Holy Trinity Catholic Church, Karku in Kauru Local Government Area of Kaduna State, Reverend Father Jeremiah Yakubu.

-There was no police reaction to the incident as of time of this report, but journalists were told that Father Yakubu was abducted from the parish rectory on Sunday night.
+There was no police reaction to the incident at press time, but journalists were told that Father Yakubu was abducted from the parish rectory on Sunday night.

-According to the Chancellor of Catholic Diocese of Kafanchan, Reverend Father Emmanuel Okolo, in a statement, the church will use all legitimate means to ensure the quick return of the kidnapped Reverend Father.
+The Chancellor of Catholic Diocese of Kafanchan, Reverend Father Emmanuel Okolo, in a statement, said the church would use all legitimate means to ensure the quick return of the kidnapped Reverend Father.

 Disclaimer